 An easy family escape awaits in Whangarei where there are both outdoor family adventures and indoor educational attractions to enjoy.
-Stay in one of the city’s hotels, motels, holiday parks or holiday homes, and treat the trip to cruising at the Poor Knights Islands, high-wire obstacle courses, horse riding, kiwi houses and more.
+Stay in one of the city’s hotels, motels, holiday parks or holiday homes, and treat the tribe to cruising at the Poor Knights Islands, as well as horse riding, kiwi houses and more.
 Start planning your family getaway with The Guide to Whangarei for Families.

 Family Activities in Whangarei

 - Cruise and snorkel at the Poor Knights Islands

 - Get some family beach time in at Ruakaka Beach

 - See kiwi birds at Kiwi North, Museum & Heritage Park